Zafkiel25102/Cell-tracking-and-Transcription-sites-detection/README.md

 ## Environment Setup

-Cell segmentation and tracking requires seperate conda environment, with `cell-seg.yml` and `cell-track.yml` files provided for easy setup.
+Cell segmentation and tracking requires seperate conda environment, with `cell-seg.yml` and `cell-track.yml` files provided for each setup.

 For cell segmentation, run the following commands to create and install the environment: